California HOA Document Requirements for Real Estate Closings

 - •Within 3 days for new construction

-Timing implication: If the seller delivers documents late — say, day 20 of a 30-day escrow — the buyer's 5-day review period pushes to day 25, leaving only 5 days to resolve any issues and close.
-This is why early ordering matters.
+If the seller delivers documents late, say day 20 of a 30-day escrow, the buyer's 5-day review period pushes to day 25.
+That leaves 5 days to sort out any problems and close.
+This is why you order early.
+Every time.

 California-Specific Issues